joestubbs/endofday/docs/tutorial.rst

        \pi*r^2/ (2r)^2 = \pi*r^2/4r^2 = \pi/4

 Therefore, we can approximate pi as 4 times an approximation of (area of circle)/(area of square).
-We can approximate the ratio of the areas by randomly picking coordinates (x,y) in [0,1] in determining if they are in the circle by checking the algebraic equation for a circle we all learned in elementary: x^2 + y^2 = 1.
-The ratio of the areas will then be well approximated by the ratio of points in the circle to points outside of the circle for a sufficiently large selection of coordinates.
+We can approximate the ratio of the areas by randomly picking coordinates (x,y) in [0,1] and determining if they are in the circle by checking the algebraic equation for a circle we all learned in elementary school: x^2 + y^2 <= 1.
+The ratio of the areas will then be well approximated by the ratio of points in the circle to total points for a sufficiently large selection of coordinates.

 We're going to build a workflow to implement this approximation algorithm in three main steps: